liningtonlab/isoanalyst/example_workflow/README.md

 directory.

-The data were prepared by taking a selection of about 10 features from one of the full publication expirements, and extracting all the mass features within 20 Da M/Z and 0.06 min retention time from the original all scan data in mzML files.
+The data were prepared by taking a selection of about 10 features from one of the full publication experiments, and extracting all the mass features within 20 Da M/Z and 0.06 min retention time from the original all scan data in mzML files.
 These data were then composed back into new (much smaller) mzML files using the [psims](https://github.com/mobiusklein/psims) library.

-These mzML files were then re-processed using MzMine (v2.53) to prepare feature lists using our recommended generalized approach and exported as CSVs.'
+These mzML files were then re-processed using MzMine (v2.53) to prepare feature lists using our recommended generalized approach and exported as CSVs.

 Example output files are in the `EXAMPLE` directory, or you can install IsoAnalyst yourself and re-run the analysis by running `snakemake -j1` from this directory.